xpenatan/gdx-imgui/README.md

 ### Gradle

-Only SNAPSHOTS are currently available and use the docking branch.
+Only SNAPSHOTS are currently available.
 Release will be ready when ImGui docking api goes to master.

     gdxVersion = "1.9.11-SNAPSHOT"
     jDearImguiVersion = "1.0.0-SNAPSHOT"